CherLuza/CherLuza/README.md

 ### Hello, welcome to my Github profile 👋

-- I am a Technology student looking to enter the Job Market as a Junior Frontend Developer
+- I am a Technology student looking to enter the Job Market as a Frontend Developer
 - I'm currently studying React.js and developing projects with this Framework
 - I accept collaborations on paid/unpaid projects to gain experience
 - I have experience in: